Short-finned pilot whale: Foraging

+Short-finned pilot whales are apex predators.
 The diet preferences and foraging habits of short-finned pilot whales are still poorly understood, however, they are known to be deep-divers, and are generally found foraging on the steep slopes along the continental shelf break.
-Their diet is thought to consist primarily of squid, but will also include certain species of fish and octopus.
+The diet of these large marine predators is thought to consist primarily of squid, but will also include certain species of fish and octopus.
+On rare occasions, they are also known to prey on other marine mammals.

 They use echolocation when they hunt, clicking and listening for echoes from prey as they descend and generating a rapid "buzz" of clicks at the depth of their dive that accompanies a high-speed sprinting attack.

 They have been recorded to feed at a maximum depth of 1018 m (3340 ft) for a length of 21 minutes, although average dives tend to be shallower (around 700m) and last around 15 minutes.
 When foraging, a pod may spread out up to 800 m (half-mile) to find food.
 Pilot whales are known as the 'cheetahs of the deep' for the high-speed pursuits of squid at depths of hundreds of meters.